 Introducing Test Distribution

 Test Distribution requires use of the JUnit Platform (which is part of JUnit 5 and supports JUnit 4) and tests that are portable.
-The Gradle Enterprise Maven Extension User Manual provides more information about making tests portable.
+The Develocity Maven Extension User Manual provides more information about making tests portable.

 To assess the effectiveness of Test Distribution, we enabled it for all of Jetty’s test goals and ran a build with 10 remote agents.
 The build (DT1) takes 22m 35s (18m 37s for test goals) instead of the initial 51m 35s (O).
 When digging a little deeper into the Build Scan, we can see that for most test goals there are a few test classes dominating the overall execution time.